onflow/flow-cadut/docs/api.md

 ### `getFileList(path)`

-Returns list of paths to files on provided path
+Recursively looking for files under `path` and returns list of paths to found items.

 | Name   | Type   | Description               |
 | ------ | ------ | ------------------------- |